National Peasants' Party: Pan-nationalism, regionalism, trans-nationalism

 Hungarian spies claimed in 1940 that Maniu intended to proclaim an autonomous Transylvania under Soviet protection, in order to prevent its partitioning.
 The accuracy of such reports remains doubtful.
 Although formally rejecting regionalism in 1944, the PNȚ still advocated a decentralized model during the reintegration of Northern Transylvania: a part-regionalist agenda was a basis for the Commissariat of the Liberated Regions.
 As a corollary of his support for cooperative endeavors and defense of minority rights, Maniu championed Balkan federalism and Europeanism, both of which were referred to in his speeches of the 1920s and '30s; he viewed himself as agreeing with specific transnational proposals advanced by Nicolae Titulescu and André Tardieu.
 In part, such tenets reflected the PNȚ-ist stances on Transylvanian autonomy: Maniu regarded István Bethlen's autonomism as a front for Hungarian revisionism, and proposed instead that Hungary and Romania be joined into a Central European Confederation.
 As envisaged by Maniu, the "Little European" union was also set to include 6 other states, from Austria to Greece.
 An offer to join was also extended to Italy, seen by Maniu as a military guarantee for the confederation, alongside Poland.
 His and Mironescu's premierships brought direct talks over transforming the Little Entente into a single market.

 Fischer-Galați argues that, of all the Peasantist movements emerging in 1920s Eastern Europe, Romania and Bulgaria's were the only ones which had a tangible chance of succeeding.
 The PNȚ inherited an international profile from Mihalache's group, which had adhered to a transnational "agrarian league" formed by the Bavarian People's Party.
 National Peasantists joined the International Agrarian Bureau (IAB) as the Bureau made its first-ever recruitment drive outside Slavic Europe, with an invitation having been first addressed to the PȚ in 1924.
+From 1929 party also participated in the International Entente of Radical and Similar Democratic Parties, which until its dissolution in 1938 served as international platform for parties mainly in the League of Nations structures.
 In the 1930s, Madgearu was also able to form a "Bloc of Agrarian Countries", which he championed as a reduced version of Maniu's federalism.
 PNȚ contributions to the International Peasants' Union, which called for a liberation of the Eastern bloc and supported European federalism, were depicted as continuing the IAB affiliation.